csreuter/csreuter.github.io/_posts/2024-01-02-the-rise-of-the-cdp-automation-application.md

 - Hightouch
 - Klaviyo

 These include marketing platforms, data catalogs, reverse ETL, and even sales accelerator tools.
-All of these that I have included have some marketing around them being a CDP out ther ein the world.
+All of these that I have included have some marketing around them being a CDP out there in the world.
 So why did all of these different categories decide to enter the CDP space?
 I would posit the answer is related to automation.

 ## Workflows are processes